-5.3 Request timeouts config
+5.4 Request timeouts config

 Timeouts are defined using the properties Safir.Dob.RequestTimeoutProperty and Safir.Dob.RequestTimeoutOverrideProperty.
 If no response have been received when the timeout occurs, the Dob itself sends a timeout response to the Requestor.
 If the missing response arrives after this, it is just ignored.
 I.e., the Dob guarantees that the requestor will receive one, and only one, response.
+See also Section 10.2.